 Right on the Southern edge of the lagoon you’ll find the Geelbek Restauarnt where you can grab a lovely lunch.
 There are also two good bird hides near the restaurant.
 Another option is to drive to the other side of the lagoon to either Kraalbaai, a fantastic beach or to Postberg which opens during the spring months August and September.

-We drove up North the next day.
+We drove up North of the West Coast of South Africa the next day.
 Our route for that day was Paternoster to Velddrif with a stop at Stompneus Bay, St. Helena Bay, Laaiplek and Port Owen.

 The first stop was Paternoster.
 This is an old fishermen’s village.
 It’s fun to drive through the village and drink some coffee at one of the cafes.
 You could also visit the lighthouse at Tietiesbaai, this is the oldest lighthouse of South Africa.

-We continued the roadtrip on a gravel road to Stompneus Bay and St. Helena Bay.
+We continued the road trip of the West Coast of South Africa on a gravel road to Stompneus Bay and St. Helena Bay.
 If you step outside your vehicle you’ll smell the fish fabrics next to the ocean.
 This is not the prettiest part of the route but hey, they’re canning the fish which they sell throughout South Africa.

 We followed the road next to the ocean until we reached Velddrif.
 We passed the Cerebos salt factory where you can do a tour on Thursdays.
 At Velddrif, flamingo’s can be found as well.
 In the river that crosses Velddrif there’s plenty of fish to be found.
 Unusual for South Africa they also have a lot of small fish restaurants right next to the river where you can order the best fish in the area.
 We grabbed a lunch at Vishuis.
 A restaurant full of antiquities.
 Maybe you’ll have to wait a bit for you food but then you’ll have some extra time to enjoy the view and the locals enjoying their Sunday lunch.